Juli0v/steam-game-recommender/README.md

 Welcome to the **Steam Game Recommender** repository!
 This project features a recommender system for video games, accessible via a Streamlit interface.
 It includes:

-- Data files
+- A link to the input data files
-- A Python script to run the recommender
+- The app_ressources folder containing the .py script to run the recommender, the requirements, and a venv to run the application
 - A demo video showcasing the functionality

 Game information and reviews have been scraped from Steam, with preprocessing done to ensure clean data inputs.
 This project is a collaboration between a friend and myself.